limping-robot/live-translation-frontend/README.md

-# Realtime English to Tagalog Translation
+# Realtime Tagalog to English Translation

-Real-time speech-to-speech translation from English to Tagalog using push-to-talk.
+Real-time speech-to-speech translation from Tagalog to English using push-to-talk.

 ## Overview

-A web application that transcribes English speech and translates it to Tagalog.
+A web application that transcribes Tagalog speech and translates it to English.
 Uses a push-to-talk button to control recording, with automatic voice activity detection (VAD) and real-time WebSocket communication.

 ## Features